Spawning Asteroids

 There are certainly smarter ways to do this, but this is good enough for now.

-Sometimes when an entity collides with another, it either loses or gains speed in the collision.
+When entities collides with each other, they normally change speed due to the collision.
+That's physics for you!
 RecoverSpeed is a built-in function that makes an entity gradually return to its original speed after colliding with another entity.
+Without it, our asteroids will keep hitting each other until they all eventually come to a stop.
+That would be boring!

 Click Preview, then enter your game and wait a few seconds.
 You should see some asteroids spawn and move around the screen.
 Try flying around and crashing into them.
 You'll notice that the ship can collide with asteroids but nothing else happens yet.